Ale1x/staystrong/README.md

 **Remember: Seeking help is a sign of strength, not weakness.
 You matter, and there are people who want to help you through this.** 💜

+## 🙏 Contributors

+Thanks to everyone who has contributed to making StayStrong better:

+- [@isaac0yen](https://github.com/isaac0yen) - Contributed to architecture improvements and code optimization

+Want to join our contributors?
+Check out the [Contributing](#-contributing) section above!

 ## 📄 License

 This project is open source.
 Feel free to use it, modify it, and share it to help spread positivity in the world.